statechannels/statechannels/packages/server-wallet/docs/index.md

 # The responsibilities of a state channel wallet

-As in the Hippocratic oath: /primum non nocere,/ (first, do no harm).
+As in the [Hippocratic oath](https://en.wikipedia.org/wiki/Hippocratic_Oath): _primum non nocere,_ (first, do no harm).

 1. Do not lose secrets (private keys)
 2. Do not leak secrets (private keys)
-3. Store relevant states (Don’t lose any unless they are screened off by kept ones, allow states to be queried)
+3. Store relevant states and signatures (Don’t lose any unless they are screened off by kept ones, allow states to be queried)
 4. Do not sign states or blockchain transactions unless the App grants permission

 Next, do some active things to protect The App’s interests.